 While the overnight rise is a game changer, what is fabulous about this Hawaiian cinnamon roll recipe is the pineapple dough.
 It has a slightly sweeter taste from a cup of pineapple juice, which means you don’t need to use quite so much sugary filling.
 A couple of eggs in the dough also adds to the amazing texture.
 I put just enough sugar mixture inside the rolls to give them a sweet cinnamon layer throughout and of course throw in some pecans.

-I had a pineapple glaze ready to drizzle on the top, but I was vetoed by all, they are perfect just the way they are, with a little butter of course.
+I tried a pineapple glaze but we all vetoed that in favor of a cream cheese frosting.
 The soft, slightly sweet dough is going to make this your knew favorite cinnamon roll recipe.

 However, I know there are frosting lovers out there, so a cream cheese frosting is pretty magical on these.